favonia/cloudflare-ddns/docs/designs/features/provider-raw-data-contract.markdown

 ## Core Model

 Providers currently operate per in-scope IP family and return one family-specific raw-data state for that run.
 The raw data is modeled as a family-scoped set of IP addresses with prefix lengths.
-For a round to yield known raw data, that raw data must already be admissible for all in-scope resources for that family.
+For a round to yield known raw data, that raw data must be admissible for all in-scope resources for that family.
+This is a semantic output contract, independent of which operation checks admissibility or whether a resource-specific derivation was attempted.
 Future detection may vary by resource, not only by IP family.

 This note specifies how in-scope providers produce raw data under the reconciliation intents defined by [Lifecycle Model](lifecycle-model.markdown):